 What is the Samsung Galaxy S9?

-With the Galaxy S8 last year, Samsung introduced a shift in phone design that followed through market-wide.
+With the 2017 Galaxy S8, Samsung introduced a shift in phone design that followed through market-wide.
 A big bezel was out, to be replaced by a larger screen that pushed right to the edges.
 It was a much-needed change in a market where phones had started to feel stale.

-The Galaxy S9 retains this familiar overall look, which is hardly something to complain about when you consider that, a year on, the S8 is still one of slickest phones around.
+The Galaxy S9 retains this familiar overall look, which is hardly something to complain about when you consider that, a couple of years on, the S8 is still one of slickest phones around.